-In Prince Edward Island, early childhood centres, school-age child care centres and regulated family child care must operate in accordance with the regulations set out in the Child Care Facilities Regulations.
+On Prince Edward Island, early childhood centres, school-age child care centres and regulated family child care must operate in accordance with the regulations set out in the Early Learning and Child Care Act and Regulations.

-Regulations address a wide range of standards - from window size to attendance taking to outdoor time.
+Regulations address a wide range of standards: including window sizes, child to staff ratios, and outdoor time.
 Selected regulations related to program quality are highlighted below.

 - In full and part day child care centres, centre supervisors and one full-time staff member in each program must have at least a one-year Early Childhood Development diploma or university Child Study degree.